acciochris/physics-notes/notes/calculus.md

 ### Integration techniques

-This section is **particularly important** because integration is a tricky process and require a **significant amount** of skill as well as ingenuity.
+This section is **particularly important** because integration is a tricky process and requires a **significant amount** of skill as well as ingenuity.

 1. try the formulas given [above](#the-definite-and-indefinite-integrals)
 2. simplify the integrand if possible, e.g.